JiggerChuang/google_kickstart/README.md

-"This is practice for google kick start"
+# This is practice for google kick start